Critical Majorana fermion at a topological quantum Hall bilayer transition

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\Roman{section}} {\arabic{page}} {S\arabic{table}}

 \onecolumngrid

-\begin{quote} { In this Supplementary Material, we provide (i) a more detailed introduction to the gauged 3D Majorana CFT, and (ii) an extended analysis of the different types of neutral and charge gaps at the critical point. } \\[20pt] \end{quote} \end{center}
+\begin{quote} { In this Supplementary Material, we provide (i) more details about the gauged 3D Majorana CFT, (ii) extended analysis of different types of neutral and charge gaps, and (iii) a further discussion of the phase diagram and operator content at the critical point. } \\[20pt] \end{quote} \end{center}